JavanPoirier/AudioMixer/README.md

 ## TODO
 - Changing default output device.
 - Add Application Whitelist (Application priority)
-- Alighn applications left to right. (**Note to Self**: Currently not occuring as the application actions array index is not reflective of the key position)
+- Align applications left to right. (**Note to Self**: Currently not occurring as the application actions array index is not reflective of the key position)

 ---

 ## Getting Started

 To use:
-1. Right click the project and choose "Manage Nuget Packages"
+1. Right click the project and choose "Manage NuGet Packages"
-1. Choose the restore option in the Nuget screen (or just install the latest StreamDeck-Tools from Nuget)
+1. Choose the restore option in the NuGet screen (or just install the latest StreamDeck-Tools from NuGet)
 1. Ensure the DistributionTool.exe exists where specified in the `install.bat`
 1. Update the manifest.json file with the correct details about your plugin
 1. Modify PluginAction.cs as needed (it holds the logic for your plugin)